hiteshgeek/phpdoc_generator/README.md

 - Parameter and return types are always provided in the docblock, even when not explicitly mentioned in the code (defaults to `mixed` or `void`).
 - **Project-wide docblock generation:** Command: `Generate PHPDoc for Entire Project`, Shortcut: `Ctrl+Alt+2`.
-- **Exclude patterns:** The `phpdoc-generator-hiteshgeek.exclude` setting allows you to specify folders and files to skip during project-wide docblock generation.
+- **Exclude patterns:** Provided setting to specify folders and files to skip during project-wide docblock generation.
 The default exclude list is:
   - `**/node_modules/**`
   - `**/vendor/**`
   - `**/.git/**`
+- **New setting: `showStatusBarToggle`** (default: true).
+Controls whether the status bar toggle for Generate/Update on Save is visible.
+If set to false, the status bar toggle will be hidden.
 - All improvements apply to both single-block, file, and entire-project docblock generation.

 ---